1992

 emotion, to one that is technically perfect but bland and lifeless."[24]

-Later David explained that he planned the transformation of simple
+Later Dave explained that he had planned the transformation of simple

 Dave from Basildon to a monster: "Well, I did.
 During the Violator-tour.